matomatical/reward-lab/workshop.md

-The library `ppo.py` provides a function `ppo_train_step` that collects some rollouts and trains an agent network on these using a reinforcement learning algorithm (proximal policy optimisation).
+The library `ppo.py` provides a function `ppo_train_step` that collects some rollouts and trains an agent network on these using a reinforcement learning algorithm (a simplified form of proximal policy optimisation).
 Here is a function that wraps this into a training loop:

 ```python
 def train_agent(